Inferential Statistics - Simple Linear Regression¶

 The model based on the true (unobservable) parameters is:

-Given the observations, we estimate the model and the coefficients of regression with $a$ and $b$ such that:
+Given the observations, we estimate the model and the coefficients of regression with a and b such that:

-Coefficient of determination $R^2$¶
+Coefficient of determination R2¶

 Leverage¶

-The leverage of an observcation $x_i$ can be viewed intuitively as a measure of the "influence" of the point on the regression model.
+The leverage of an observcation xi can be viewed intuitively as a measure of the "influence" of the point on the regression model.
 It is defined as:

-Leverage values are bounded between $1/n$ and $1$.
-The average is $2/n$ and we can consider that the leverage is significant if it is greater than $4/n$
+Leverage values are bounded between 1/n and 1.
+The average is 2/n and we can consider that the leverage is significant if it is greater than 4/n

 Maximum Likelihood Model - Normally distributed errors¶